Home Depot says about 53 million email addresses stolen in breach

 Since September, the company has implemented enhanced encryption of payment data in all U.S. stores and said the rollout to Canadian stores will be completed by early 2015.

-This, however, was "really lipstick on a pig" and the proper solution was to add chips and PINs, or EMV technology, to U.S. credit cards, said David Campbell, chief security officer at SendGrid, a cloud-based email delivery service.
+This, however, was "really lipstick on a pig" and the proper solution was to add chip and PIN, or EMV technology, to U.S. credit cards, said David Campbell, chief security officer at SendGrid, a cloud-based email delivery service.

 Home Depot said it was already rolling out the EMV technology.